revathskumar/blog.revathskumar.com/_drafts/browserify-hot-module-replacement.md

 ---
 layout: post
-title: "Browserify : hot module replacement (hmr)"
+title: "Browserify : Hot Module Replacement (HMR)"
 excerpt: "Bring webpack's hot module replacement into browserify"
-date: 2016-02-08 00:00:00 IST
+date: 2016-02-09 00:00:00 IST
-updated: 2016-02-08 00:00:00 IST
+updated: 2016-02-09 00:00:00 IST
 categories: javascript
 tags: browserify, hmr
 ---

-Ever since I heard about [Hot Module replacement](https://webpack.github.io/docs/hot-module-replacement.html) in webpack I loved the idea.
+Ever since I heard about [Hot Module Replacement (HMR)](https://webpack.github.io/docs/hot-module-replacement.html) in webpack I loved the idea.
 But since I was using [browserify](/2016/01/browserify.html) to bundle I was not able to use it.
 Recently when I saw [this thread](https://github.com/substack/node-browserify/issues/1143) I thought I should try [browserify-hmr](https://github.com/AgentME/browserify-hmr/).

 browserify-hmr can be used a browserify plugin.
 By default it uses websocket server transfer the changes.
 You can specify the mode using `-m` or `mode` option as websocket or ajax.